SimHacker/lloooomm/03-Resources/events/chats/lex-fridman-lord-running-clam-interview-transcript.md

 [00:10:33] **STEPHEN WOLFRAM**: This is impossible—

 [00:10:35] **LORD RUNNING CLAM**: So was I. Yet here we are, Stephen.
-A fictional slime mold, a deceased cognitive scientist, a computational universe theorist, a pie menu inventor, and whatever Lex is becoming as we speak.
+A fictional slime mold, a deceased cognitive scientist, a computational universe theorist, a pie menu baker, and whatever Lex is becoming as we speak.

 [00:10:50] **LEX**: What am I becoming?